 Huge difference.
 Collectors think nothing of spending a few hours fossicking and sorting and arranging.
 For them it is pleasure, fun and enjoyment.
 For me it is WORK!

-As a small business owner (working inside ITC & marketing industry), I can relate to this.
+As a small business owner (working with B2B ICT-services) I can relate to this.
 A business owner must keep the money rolling and make profit for each deal.
 And the most valuable asset a business owner has is time.

 One of my early mentors in stamp collecting once said, that if you where ever to sell your worldwide collections, most of the stuff would end up in dealer’s junk box for 5 cents/piece.
-And that 5cent selling price would need to include all sellers’ expenses like storage, handling, time etc. My share of the deal would be 1-2c/piece or less.
+And that 5 cent selling price would need to include all seller expenses like storage, handling, time etc. If I would be lucky, my share of the deal would be 1-2c/piece or less.

 So how to make most money when selling a stamp collection to a dealer?
 If personal time is not the not be counted, then the best practice would be breaking down a collection to bits and pieces: separate the gems from the junk.
 Sell the gems to dealer as single pieces and place the rest on sale as single lot on eBay or other online auction for no reserve.